NextGenSec-Github/Security-Engineering/DFIR/Digital Forensics/Linux/OS.md

-## OS release information
+## OS release information (etc/os-release)
 The /etc/os-release file is a standard file found in many Linux distributions that contains information about the operating system.
-It's used to provide metadata about the distribution, including its name, version, and some other details
+It's used to provide metadata about the distribution, including its name, version, and some other details.
+The file typically follows a key-value pair format, where each line contains a variable assignment:

 | Field          | Description                                                |
 |----------------|------------------------------------------------------------|